Men suing Ohio State over doc's sex abuse want judge recused - WHIZ News

 COLUMBUS, Ohio (AP) — Some of the hundreds of men who sued Ohio State over its failure to stop sexual abuse by a team doctor are seeking the recusal of the federal judge overseeing the remaining unsettled cases after he disclosed this month that his wife’s business has ties with the university.

+But information about the judge’s wife’s business prompted lawyers for some of the men to request a recusal and ask that the cases be moved to Cincinnati, noting that other federal judges in Columbus also have connections to the university.

-They said the financial connection raises questions about the judge’s impartiality in administering the cases and that it could at least give the appearance he’s partial to Ohio State.
+They said the financial connection raises questions about the judge’s impartiality and could at least give the appearance he’s partial to Ohio State.

 “But whether the conflict is real or apparent, the fact is that these plaintiffs, who were abused as teenage boys by the combined power of OSU and its team doctor, will never get justice in Columbus,” attorneys for one set of plaintiffs argued in one of the filings.